 Like President Burwell, Donna Shalala was a Health and Human Service secretary for the United States, specifically under then-President Bill Clinton.
 She is considered the country's longest-serving HHS secretary and the first Lebanese-American to serve in a Cabinet position.
 As our Honorary Alum during the School's 70th Anniversary, she spoke highly of her time in the Washington Semester Program, noting "after graduating, I used the direction and confidence I got with the Washington Semester to join John F. Kennedy's Peace Corps, helping build an agricultural college in Iran.
 That launched me on a career that took me to wonderful places in academia and government."

-If having a deep seat in politics isn't enough.
-Ms. Shalala is also the president of the University of Miami, with past experience in high-up positions at Hunter College and the University of Wisconsin-Madison.
+If having a deep seat in politics isn't enough, Ms. Shalala is also the former president of the University of Miami, with additional experience in high-up positions at Hunter College and the University of Wisconsin-Madison.

 Sarah Husseini - Second Secretary Elections Officer at the Permanent Mission of Saudi Arabia to the United Nations